neuks/ComSpeak/README.md

 You can press the key while in game, you can ignore the console app and leave it in the background.

+In the latest release > 1.0.3, the text contents has been fully filtered with new methods, all texts within quotes are filtered out, so that the voices will be short and accurate.

+Now, all the key commands have a audible vocal respond, so that the states won't be misunderstand.

 ## How To Build
 You will just need an updated version of MinGW, simply type 'make' then it will be automatically done.